 The 'big guys' then reformulated their kombucha and put it back on store shelves promising that their kombucha would no longer contain alcohol.
 But whatever they did, a lot of people are finding they are unable to grow a healthy-looking scoby from this store-bought kombucha.

 Some companies have even started adding a supplement called GBI-30 to one of their brands' of bottled booch.
 GBI-30 is a patented pro-biotic that is non-native to the Kombucha culture.
 Somehow, it prevents the growth of alcohol, but it can also make the replicated scoby's weaker.
 Since it’s not a natural part of the fermentation process for kombucha, I can imagine it is also somehow messing with the process of growing a scoby from the bottled brew.

-Even with those people who did have success with growing another scoby from a bottle of store-bought kombucha, it could take up to 6-8 weeks to get a fully-formed culture.
-If you still really want to try to grow your own from commercial kombucha.
-Type in “grow kombucha scoby” on YouTube to find how to videos.
+Even with those people who did have success with growing another scoby from a bottle of store-bought kombucha, it could take up to 3 months to get a fully-formed culture.
+If you still really want to try to grow your own from commercial kombucha, you'll need to find a 'plain' kombucha bottle, and then research or type "grow kombucha scoby” on YouTube to find how to videos.